The Belgica & Beyond

 Monday, June 6: all was somber, all was gray, the sky blurred into the pack.
 The silence was only interrupted by the muted creaking of the masts or the ship’s hull.
 All work was suspended, except for the sailors Johansen and Knudsen, who were sewing a funerary sack in which the corpse would be buried.

 At four o’clock in the afternoon, all was ready.
-M. Amundsen, M. Cook, and I summoned all of
+M. Amundsen, M. Cook, and I summoned all of our energy to carry out the shrouding.

 Just as we were completing our funereal task, there was a knock at the door: M. Van Rysselberghe, second engineer, had brought us some dried flowers, the last gift from his mother the day we departed Belgium; “He had promised to keep them always, but he feels relieved of his promise if he gives them as a final farewell to the one leaving us.”
 With great emotion, we placed the flowers and resealed the shroud.
 Next, the corpse was lowered to the pack ice and placed on a sledge until the following morning.